HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 - The training takes time (1h32m according to llview).

-- Then, can we run our model on multiple GPUs?
+- Then, can we run our model on multiple GPUs ?

 ---